Condo insurance for owners in Ontario

 What is condo insurance?

-Your Condominium Corporation has insurance for the building itself and its common areas.
+Your condominium corporation has insurance for the building itself and its common areas.
 But, it doesn’t cover your things inside your unit or any condo improvements you’ve made.
 This is why as a condo owner, it’s important to have condo insurance that covers your stuff and more if something happens.

 What does condo insurance cover in Ontario?